Ardillo/DM-3212-badusb/README.md

 ![image](images/dm-3212.png)
 source: https://github.com/robertio/DM-3212-Badusb

-But without any schematics and pinout documentation this meeds a bit reverse engineering on getting it to work.
+But without any schematics and pinout documentation this needs a bit reverse engineering on getting it to work.

 This documentation describes the steps for getting the AtMega32u4 to work/flash it and how to flash the ESP module on the back of the board.